 Meet the A Level expert

 Shannon said: “Drama and Theatre Studies is a creative and practical based course, allowing you to explore creativity, confidence, teamwork, critical analysis and performance skills through a wide variety of plays and practitioners.
-You’ll take part in practical classes and workshops, alongside watching and reviewing live productions, developing writing and research skills and even creating and devising your own performance.
-The skills you’ll learn can benefit future progression to university and are transferrable to a large number of different careers.”
+You’ll take part in practical classes and workshops, alongside watching and reviewing live productions, developing writing and research skills and even creating and devising your own performances.
+The skills you’ll learn can benefit future progression to university and are transferable to a large number of different careers.”